1242035/spree/guides/src/content/api/zones.md

 ```

 Assuming in this instance that you want to create a zone containing
-a zone member which is a `Spree::Country` record with the `id` attribute of 1, send through the parameters like this:
+a zone member which is a `Viauco::Country` record with the `id` attribute of 1, send through the parameters like this:

 ```json
 {